 A gel that contained curcumin was used in a study of people with psoriasis.
 This treatment was mixed with topical steroids and a low-dairy diet.
 The people in the study reported a dramatic improvement in their psoriasis symptoms.

 Capsaicin is the active ingredient in chili peppers.
 It’s the reason you feel a burning sensation when you eat food seasoned with chilies.
 The ability to create a “burning” of cells might actually help heal psoriasis flares.
-Moderate and severe psoriasis that was treated with topical capsaicin during a six-week study improved significantly.
+Moderate and severe psoriasis that was treated with topical capsaicin during a six-week

 When you first start using capsaicin, you may experience an intense burning sensation at the site of application.
-But people in a successful psoriasis treatment study reported that the burning discomfort subsided when they kept using the capsaicin cream.
+But people in a successful psoriasis treatment

 It’s important to be careful when using herbal remedies.
 Botanical products can interact with your other medications.
 For instance, applying creams to an area of skin may cause your skin to absorb the active ingredients from topical corticosteroids more easily.